com-480-data-visualization/Quant-Allocation-Research-Team/README.md

 * **Diversification properties:** Safe-haven assets proved their theoretical role.
 The long-term bond ETF (TLT) and Gold (GLD) exhibited negative or near-zero correlation with SPY (**-0.30** and **0.05** respectively), validating them as strong portfolio diversifiers during risk-off periods.
 * **Non-normality of returns:** We confirmed that daily return distributions strongly deviate from normality.
 Across our asset universe, we observed negative skewness (e.g., SPY: **-0.56**) and extreme excess kurtosis/fat tails (e.g., AAPL: **6.15**, SPY: **12.48**).

-This empirical reality—specifically the massive kurtosis showing that extreme market movements are much more frequent than a standard Gaussian distribution predicts—motivates our project.
+Ultimately, this empirical reality is what drives our project.
+The data clearly shows that extreme market movements are far more common than standard Gaussian models predict, highlighting the need for better risk visualization.
 It demonstrates exactly why users need an interactive tool to explore different risk and covariance estimation methods (beyond simple historical variance) when building robust portfolios.

 ### Related work